This entry is part 20 of 30 in the series Coast-to-coast: San Francisco to Savannah

 By Simon J. Lau

-Before leaving Chattanooga, we visited The International Towing & Recovery Museum this morning.
-It’s dedicated to preserving the history of the towing and recovery industry, featuring a collection of vintage tow trucks, equipment, and memorabilia showcasing the evolution of towing technology.
-One little-known fact is that Chattanooga is credited as the birthplace for tow trucks, which is partly why this museum is found here.
+We visited the International Towing & Recovery Museum in Chattanooga.
+It’s dedicated to preserving the history of the towing industry, with a collection of vintage trucks, equipment, and memorabilia that trace the evolution of towing technology.
+Fittingly, the museum is located here because Chattanooga is credited as the birthplace of the tow truck.

-Soon after, we visited the Lodge Museum of Cast Iron.
-Lodge Cast Iron was founded in 1896 by Joseph Lodge in South Pittsburg, Tennessee.
-Initially, a small foundry producing cast iron cookware, Lodge has since expanded its operations and product line.
-During World War II, Lodge shifted its focus to producing items for the military, contributing to the war effort.
-In the post-war era, Lodge experienced significant growth as demand for cast iron cookware surged.
-Today, Lodge remains a family-owned business, producing a wide range of cast iron cookware.
+Soon after, we visited the Lodge Museum of Cast Iron in South Pittsburg, Tennessee.
+Lodge was founded in 1896 by Joseph Lodge as a small foundry making cast iron cookware.
+During World War II, the company shifted production to support the military, then expanded rapidly in the post-war years as demand for cookware grew.
+Today, Lodge remains family-owned and continues to produce a wide range of cast iron products, staying true to the craft that put it on the map.

-The museum was well done, albeit a tad small (especially for a $10 entrance fee).
-The highlight was the “world’s largest cast iron skillet,” which was huge.
-They also had a station where guests could try their hand at casting.
-This was my feeble attempt.
-As you can see, I was terrible.
+The museum was well done, albeit a bit small and not really worth the $10 entrance fee.
+The highlight was the “world’s largest cast iron skillet,” which truly was massive.
+There was also a station where guests could try their hand at casting.
+I gave it a shot, but let’s just say I wouldn’t make much of a cast iron maker.

-Fun fact: Several years ago, I stumbled upon this Eater video about Lodge and their manufacturing process.
-I liked it so much that I posted about it on Twitter (as a former Tweep, it’ll always be Twitter to me), and someone from Lodge responded.
-Yesterday, I replied to them years later, letting them know we were visiting today, and they replied to me again!
-Very cute!
+Unbeknownst to me, this visit was actually several years in the making.
+Back then, I stumbled across an Eater video about Lodge and their manufacturing process.
+I liked it so much that I posted about it on Twitter (as a former Tweep, it’ll always be Twitter to me), and someone from Lodge even responded.
+Yesterday, I replied to that old thread to let them know we were visiting, and they wrote back again.

-Since we were already in the neighborhood, we also took a stroll down South Pittsburg’s Historic Downtown.
-Originally inhabited by Native American tribes, the area saw European settlement in the early 19th century.
-The town’s growth accelerated with the establishment of iron foundries and furnaces in the mid-19th century, leveraging the region’s abundant natural resources.
-South Pittsburg played a pivotal role in supplying iron and steel during World War II, contributing to the war effort.
-Although today it’s a shell of its former self, it prides itself on being the home of the National Cornbread Festival.
-With that and Lodge, I guess it boasts more than most small towns can claim.
+Since we were already in the neighborhood, we took a stroll through South Pittsburg’s Historic Downtown.
+The area was originally inhabited by Native American tribes before European settlement in the early 1800s.
+By the mid-19th century, the town grew quickly with the rise of iron foundries and furnaces that tapped into the region’s natural resources.
+South Pittsburg later played a role in supplying iron and steel during World War II.

-In the afternoon, we arrived in Paducah.
-I’ll provide a proper introduction to this town tomorrow!
-In the meantime, here are photos from dinner at Paducah Beer Werks.
-This microbrewery is housed in a former Greyhound bus station.
-The restaurant owners have preserved many of the original features, such as the bus bay, lockers, and information signage, which maintains the nostalgic feel of the old building.
+We later arrived in Paducah and had dinner at Paducah Beer Werks.
+This microbrewery is housed in a former Greyhound bus station, and I could clearly see how it had been one at some point.
+The owners kept many of the original features such as bus bays, lockers, and old information signage, which give the place a nostalgic feel.

 Finally, our route from Chattanooga and South Pittsburg to Paducah (272 miles or 438 km).